Why is the government subsidising pollution in the form of free credits?

 What are the decarbonisation options in these industries, and how much could they reduce emissions by currently?

-Steel (NZ Steel, owned by Bluescope) - 1.9 million free credits in 2022.
+Steel (NZ Steel, owned by Bluescope) - 1.8 million free credits in 2023.
 Emissions profile: 1.48 million tonnes CO2/year - the equivalent of 600 000 cars.

-Concrete (Fletcher concrete) - 660,00 free credits in 2022.
+Concrete (Fletcher concrete) - 594,000 free credits in 2023.
 Emissions Profile: 600,400 tonnes C02/year - equivalent to 250,000 cars.

-Synthetic Nitrogen Fertiliser (Ballance Agri-Nutrients) - received 383,000 free credits in 2022.
+Synthetic Nitrogen Fertiliser (Ballance Agri-Nutrients) - received 333,000 free credits in 2023.
 Emissions profile: 1.2 million tonnes CO2/year, equivalent to 520,000 cars.

-Methanol (Methanex) - 838,000 free credits in 2022.
+Methanol (Methanex) - 948,000 free credits in 2023.
 Emissions footprint: 1.67 million tonnes CO2/year, equivalent to 700,000 cars.

-Aluminium (NZ Aluminium Smelters, owned by Rio Tinto) - 605,000 free credits in 2022.
+Aluminium (NZ Aluminium Smelters, owned by Rio Tinto) - 593,000 free credits in 2023.
 Emissions profile: 600,566 tonnes CO2/year, equivalent to 250,000 cars.

-The electricity related emissions can be removed through demand management (e.g. winding down production in dry years or at peak demand), and increasing renewables in the electricity supply.
-There are signs that this will be implemented already in the smelter's latest deal with electricity generators.
+The electricity-related emissions can be removed through demand management (e.g. winding down production in dry years or at peak demand), and increasing renewables in the electricity supply.
+There are already signs that this will be implemented in the smelter's latest deal with electricity generators.

-Wood Processing, paper and packaging (12 companies) - 1.29 million credits
+Wood Processing, paper and packaging (12 companies) - 868,000 credits

 How does a Carbon Border Mechanism work, and are any other places using one?

-A Carbon Border Mechanism protects domestic industrial production from competing producers operating under looser carbon regulations and prevents emissions leakage where production shifts offshore rather than comply with regulations.
-This places a cost on imported goods to compensate for increased domestic production costs for greener processes and encourages exporters to become cleaner to make their products more competitive California has implemented a carbon border mechanism for electricity imports from jurisdictions without a carbon trading mechanism The EU is in the process of implementing a Carbon Border Adjustment Mechanism, with the first reporting period ending in January 2024.
-This will be phased in to replace the system of free carbon credits in the EU.
-Importers of iron, steel, cement, fertilizer, aluminum, electricity, and hydrogen have to declare the embedded-carbon of their imports and surrender the corresponding amount of carbon border certificates Canada has also explored the possibility while the UK is currently consulting on the issue.
+California has implemented a carbon border mechanism for electricity imports from jurisdictions without a carbon trading mechanism.
+The EU has also recently set up a Carbon Border Mechanism to gradually replace the system of free carbon credits.
+Importers of iron, steel, cement, fertilizer, aluminum, electricity, and hydrogen have to declare the embedded carbon of their imports and surrender the corresponding amount of carbon border certificates.
+Canada is in the process of establishing their own Carbon Border Mechanism; the UK is already underway with theirs; and Australia is currently consulting on the possibility.

 How will making concrete, steel, and wood processors pay for their pollution affect the construction sector?